Quick Start Guide

 - On the Admin > Applications page, ensure your app was created.

-Install a Server Agent
+Install an Agent

-An agent is a software application that integrates with your web application and web server code to monitor all incoming requests, and block malicious requests that can attack your application.
+An agent is a software application that integrates with your web application and web server code to monitor all incoming requests, and block malicious requests that can attack your application. tCell integrates with the following agents to meet your needs:

 Start your Application